Monday, February 2, 2009

 The Abaya is a Facade for Modesty

 The thought behind the Abaya is modesty.
-However, as I have done window shopping at the malls here the clothes advertised that they wear underneath are anything but modest.
+However, as I have done window shopping at the malls here, the underclothes advertised are anything but modest.
 The women here dress to impress each other because they can only be seen by each other and immediate family.
 So if I were in need of clothing while here there is the problem of immodesty and they don't have fitting rooms.
 If you are like me you have to try on at least 10 outfits before you find something you like and fits well.
 They do occasionally put fitting rooms in the women's bathrooms.
 However, the bathrooms are small lakes because they hose themselves off after using the restroom and wash up for prayer time.
-Basically it is a public restroom nightmare personified here.
+It is a public restroom nightmare personified here.
 Once we get a car we will do a desert pit stop before heading into the city.

 A couple of observations:

-Diversity- We went to a Festive of Culture put on by the school last week.
+Diversity: We went to a Festival of Culture put on by the school last week.
 There were displays from all over the world.
-Everyone wore costumes from their home countries and the best part, table after table of food from each country.
-We tried food from Egypt, Jordan, Philippines, Mexico, Canada (how exotic), India, Pakistan, Venezuela and others.
+Everyone wore costumes from their home countries.
+The best part were the tables after tables of food from each country.
+We tried food from Egypt, Jordan, Philippines, Mexico, Canada (how exotic!), India, Pakistan, Venezuela and others.
 It was awesome because unless you visit those respective countries you don't often get to try something authentic.
 At home things were often Americanized.
 Poor Graham does not like my adventures in eating.
 Often after I am adventurous in eating he pays the price the next day.
 There are so many spices here he is not used to.
 I decided I need to stick with the mild things and next year I can really experience all the curries I have wanted to try.

 1 comment: